S4GConsulting/awesome-s4g/readme.md

 ## Open Source Apps
 - [Report Type Order](https://github.com/jesuRule/reportTypeSorter#readme) - Automatically sort your custom report type fields for new custom fields!
+- [eXec-Ray](https://github.com/S4GConsulting/eXec-Ray) - Visualize your org's automations according to the oficial Order of Execution
 - [Safety Queue Runner](https://github.com/leshchukandrej/SafetyQueueRunner) - Control queue execution.
 In case if you want to enqueue job later or to enqueue it safely, use this class.

 ## Free Appexchange Apps